Must Read Log Cabin Articles

 There are also handy diagrams for each notch so you can visualize how your corners might look.

-If you’re short on time, we also have a handy table which summaries all the notches and help you to select the correct one.
+If you’re short on time, we also have a handy table that summarizes all the notches and helps you to select the correct one.

 You can read the full article here.